knbknb/R_text_mining/doc/Step-10-Data-Preparation/DataPrep.md

  - Click on "Browse he program" (see left margin of page)

 Now you are on an itinerary page.
 There are 5 rows, one for each week day.
+The rows are empty for now, because your itinerary is empty.

+To fill the itinerary:

  - Click on Select-Box "Select topic" (see right margin of page).
 A  menu will fly out.
  - In the menu, choose one or more "session topics": These are subcategories of Earth Science according to the conference organizers.